Andrew Benintendi Player Props: White Sox vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 8.7 K/9, which ranks 16th in the league.
+- The 8.7 strikeouts per nine innings compiled by the Brewers pitching staff ranks 16th in the league.

-- The Brewers have the 12th-ranked team ERA among all MLB pitching staffs (4.04).
+- The Brewers have the 13th-ranked team ERA across all MLB pitching staffs (4.05).

-- Brewers pitchers combine to surrender 148 total home runs at a rate of 1.3 per game (to rank 24th in the league).
+- Brewers pitchers combine to allow 149 total home runs at a clip of 1.3 per game (to rank 24th in the league).

-- Burnes goes for his 10th victory when he makes the start for the Brewers, his 24th of the season.
-He is 9-6 with a 3.42 ERA and 141 strikeouts in 139 1/3 innings pitched.
+- Woodruff (1-1) gets the starting nod for the Brewers in his fourth start of the season.
+He's put together a 1.65 ERA in 16 1/3 innings pitched, with 21 strikeouts.

-- The right-hander last appeared on Saturday against the Pittsburgh Pirates, when he went six innings, allowing two earned runs while giving up two hits.
+- The righty last appeared on Sunday against the Pittsburgh Pirates, when he went five innings, allowing two earned runs while giving up four hits.

+- In three games this season, the 30-year-old has put up an ERA of 1.65, with 11.6 strikeouts per nine innings.
+Opponents are hitting .193 against him.

 © 2023 Data Skrive.
 All rights reserved.